Stylback/home-server/README.md

     restart: "unless-stopped"
 ```

+Save and exit.
+You can now start it with:

 ```sh
 cd /srv/jellyfin && sudo docker compose up -d
 ```

-Wait a bit while it downloads then go to `[local IP]:8096`, follow the start-up guide.
+Wait a bit while everything is being prepared.
+When done, go to `[local IP]:8096` and follow the start-up guide.
+When you've confirmed it's accessible it's time to create a NGINX proxy host:

-Now, make a proxy host with SSL:

 ```
 Domain names:           jellyfin.domain.tld